PockyStiks/PockyOS/README.md

 ### Changing monitor setup (resolution, refresh rate, position)

 1. Get the output name of your monitor(s) by running `swaymsg -t get_outputs`
-2. Configure the ouput options for each monitor under the `# Monitors` section in `~/.config/sway/config`
+2. Configure the output options for each monitor under the `# Monitors` section in `~/.config/sway/config`

 ### Adding keyboard layout